Mike Jackson (cornerback): New England Patriots

-On August 9, 2020, the Lions announced that they had waived Jackson.
-However later that day, he was traded to the New England Patriots for a conditional 2022 seventh-round draft pick.
-He was waived on September 3, 2020.
-He was re-signed to the practice squad on September 28.
-He was promoted to the active roster on January 2, 2021.
+On August 9, 2020, the Detroit Lions chose not to waive Jackson and instead, traded him to the New England Patriots for a conditional seventh-round pick in the 2022 NFL draft.
+On September 3, 2020, the Patriots waived Jackson as part of their final roster cuts.
+On September 28, 2020, the Patriots re-signed him to the practice squad.
+On January 2, 2021, he was promoted from the practice squad to the active roster.
 He played in the season finale against the New York Jets and had one tackle.
-He was waived on August 31, 2021.